vinayjoshi50-sketch/Coffee-Shop-Sales/README.md

 Objectives 🔍
 ---

-1. How have Sales trended over time?
+* 	How have Sales trended over time?
-2. Which days of the week tend to be busiest, and why do you think that's the case?
+* 	Which days of the week tend to be busiest, and why do you think that's the case?
-3. What times of day tend to be most popular?
+*  What times of day tend to be most popular?
 And How Does the trend hold throughout the day?
-4. Which products are sold most often?
+*  Which products are sold most often?
 Which product drive the most revenue for the business?
-5. Which Store leads in overall Sales & Footfall?
+*  Which Store leads in overall Sales & Footfall?
-6. Which Category has the highest sales and which Size is the most preferred among the customers?
+* Which Category has the highest sales and which Size is the most preferred among the customers?
-7. What changes would you suggest in order to increase revenue?
+* hat changes would you suggest in order to increase revenue?